Disillusioning the Magic of the fork System Call

 Linux’s Implementation of fork()

-Let’s get adventurous and also see how fork is implemented in a real-world kernel like Linux.
+At this point we know enough details to dig at a real-world kernel’s fork implementation as well. how fork is implemented in a real-world kernel like Linux.
 In Linux, the fork syscall is implemented in the file fork.c.
 The actual entry to the syscall is via the function kernel_clone

 , which I’ve reproduced in the below image.
 To keep things simple, I’ve removed a lot of extra details here, you can read the full code for this kernel_clone here.